GrottoPress/shield/docs/08-PASSWORD-RESET.md

    end
    ```

-   `Shield::StartPasswordReset` receives a `user_email` parameter, generates a token, sends email, and saves the relevant values in the database.
+   `Shield::StartPasswordReset` receives a `email` parameter, generates a token, sends email, and saves the relevant values in the database.

    ---
    ```crystal